Skip to main content

 1. Treatment for an ongoing MS relapse.
 The treatment recommended for MS relapses is typically an intravenous (IV) steroid for three to five days.
 This steroid is different from performance-enhancing steroids that athletes use.
 The treatment can be done in the hospital, in an outpatient infusion center, or at home with a visiting nurse.
 Rarely, other treatments may be needed if the symptoms are not improving with the steroid infusions.

 2. Long-term maintenance therapy to decrease MS relapses over time and slow down the disease course.
 In adults, there are approved disease-modifying therapies that have been shown to help decrease MS relapses over time, and potentially slow down the early phases of disease.
-There are no FDA-approved treatments for children, but certain adult treatments are used with children and are generally considered safe and effective.
+These same therapies are often used in children, and are generally, but certain adult treatments are used with children and are generally considered safe and effective.
 For the most part, these are injectable therapies.

 3. Treatment to help with bothersome symptoms.
 There are numerous medications for the treatment of the bothersome symptoms listed above.